 Pigmentation issues strike at any age, although a number of them, including vitiligo, can appear at an early age.
 The loss of your normal outward appearance is difficult for any of us, particularly so for a child.

-When treating children for vitiligo in our London clinics, or for similar conditions, our consultants are aware of the importance their approach has, alongside their medical knowledge.
+When treating children for vitiligo in our London clinic, or for similar conditions, our consultants are aware of the importance their approach has, alongside their medical knowledge.

 Confidence & Self Esteem

 A child’s perception of their illness and of themselves matter.
 Interaction with others can be affected, especially other children, along with their ability to progress in a variety of ways.

 A good clinician will appreciate this.
 They should be open and honest with patients of almost any age but share a duty to promote confidence, to help reduce low self esteem.

 Our consultants do pursue what is in a sense an opportunity.
 Beyond their manner, they have practical ways to help, from the way diagnosis and treatment are approached, to positive, reassuring discussion.

 Vitiligi & Pigmentation Diagnosis

 As mentioned above, understanding how a child feels about their vitiligo, about treatment, even seeing a doctor, are part of diagnosis.
 The diagnosis of pigmentation issues in a physical sense is often straightforward.